 How long does alcohol withdrawal last?
 Factors such as liver function, use of other drugs, preexisting dehydration, age, and platelet counts may affect how long it takes a patient to withdraw from alcohol.
+Additionally, quantity and duration of regular alcohol consumption also alter the time taken for the patient to withdraw.
 For people without liver, heart or any other health problems, the facility might consider a rapid detox process where they are given sedative medication during the withdrawal process.

 - niaaa.nih.gov – Alcohol Facts and Statistics